-Weed Eater and other brands of string trimmer engines, like all types of gas-powered engines, need routine maintenance to function their best.
-Sea Foam is a motor additive that is compatible with virtually every type of gas-powered engine, including lawn mowers, trucks and string trimmers.
-It functions to clean buildup and restore the function of all the parts of the engine system.
+String trimmer engines, like all types of gas-powered engines, need routine maintenance to function their best.
+Sea Foam is a motor additive that's compatible with virtually every type of gas-powered engine, including lawn mowers, trucks and string trimmers.
+It serves to clean buildup and restore the function of all parts of the engine system.

 Sea Foam Applications

-Sea Foam spray and liquid applications are safe to use with all types of common engines, including those in agricultural equipment such as string trimmers.
+Sea Foam spray and liquid applications are safe to use with all types of common engines, including those in lawn care equipment such as string trimmers and lawn mowers.
 Sea Foam can also be used in cars, trucks, motorcycles, boats and many other engines.
 The reason it is safe for all engines is because it contains pure petroleum oils and no additional chemicals.
 It incorporates the same kind of chemistry as the fuels and oils your string trimmer already uses.

 Sea Foam motor treatment is made to clean, improve and maintain the quality of your engine.
 Its main purpose is to remove varnish deposits that cause carbon buildup in your fuel system.
 This maintains a high level of function and efficiency.
 Additionally, Sea Foam cleans out and de-ices the fuel system and controls moisture levels.
 It also lubricates the cylinders and loosens sticky valves and rings.
 The product makes your string trimmer engine last longer.

-When applying Sea Foam, always follow instructions based on the type of engine you are working with.
+When adding Sea Foam, always follow instructions based on the type of engine you are working with.
 Many string trimmers incorporate a 2-cycle engine.
-For 2-cycle engines, add 2 ounces of Sea Foam to each gallon of gas and oil mix.
+For 2-cycle engines, add 2 ounces of Sea Foam to your gallon gas can of oil and gas mix.
 This will stabilize the fuel for up to two years.
 Use the same ratio for controlling moisture buildup and cleaning the carburetor bowl and jets.
 You can also use the spray form of Sea Foam and apply it directly into the carburetor throat while the engine is running.

 String Trimmer Maintenance